Core Competency Cognitive Behavioral Therapy Training Series (CC-CBT)

 Training Features

-- 6 months of bi-monthly closed group consultation calls
+• Post‑Training Consultation: Six - eight months of bi‑weekly closed group consultation calls

-- adolescent suicidality, non-suicidal self-injury, depression, anxiety, disruptive behavior, and substance abuse (in 4 core days)
+• Core training days cover treatment of adolescent suicidality, non‑suicidal self‑injury, depression, anxiety, disruptive behavior, and substance use

 Full Description